O1ahmad/ansible-role-zcashd/README.md

 - **archive**: currently compatible with **tar** formats, installation of **Zcashd** via compressed archives results in the direct download of its component binaries, consisting of the `zcashd` blockchain service and cli software.

   **note:** archived installation binaries can be obtained from the official [releases](https://github.com/zcash/zcash/releases) site or those generated from development/custom sources.

+  - **source**: build *lotus network client* and *storage miner* binaries from source.
+This installation process consists of cloning the github hosted [repository](https://github.com/zcash/zcash) and building from source code using a provided build script.
+See [here](https://zcash.readthedocs.io/en/latest/rtd_pages/user_guide.html#build) for more details on building from source.

 `install_dir: </path/to/installation/dir>` (**default**: `/opt/zcashd`)
 - path on target host where the `zcashd` binaries should be extracted to.